Federal Prohibition Agent

 Federal Prohibition Agent Lawrence Mommer was killed during a vehicle pursuit of suspected bootleggers near Fort Wayne.

-He and other agents were pursuing a vehicle on Maysville Road, about 12 miles north of Fort Wayne.
-The vehicles were driving side by side at about 10 mph when Agent Mommer attempted to step from the running board of his vehicle onto the other vehicle's running board.
+The vehicles were driving side by side at about 10 mph when Agent Mommer attempted to step from the running board of his vehicle onto the truck's running board.
 As he did so he slipped and fell underneath the vehicle's wheels.

 He was transported to St. Joseph Hospital in Fort Wayne where he died.